Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

 The assumption that $\4J\0x$ is compactly supported was made for convenience and can be relaxed.
 While it is reasonable to assume that the \sl spatial \rm support of $\4J$ is bounded at any time, we want to allow sources persisting in time, for example a set of charged particles following world lines or extended charged systems evolving in time.
 This includes, among other things, time-harmonic systems.
 The above results remain valid provided the integrals converge.

 Let the sources be \sl spatially \rm bounded.
 To simplify the analysis, assume that the spatial support of $\4J\xt$ is contained in the interior of a closed surface $S\subset\rr3$ at all times $t$.\footnote{This will be generalized to sources in arbitrary motion in Section \ref{S:moving} by allowing $\l$ to depend on time.
 Here we assume a fixed surface $S$, as is commony done in the derivation of Huygens' principle. } We assume that $S$ is a smooth manifold, at least of class $C^2$.
-Denote the exterior of $S$ by $E$ and its interior by $E'$.
-Let $\l\ox$ be a $C^2$ function such that\footnote{An example of a function with these properties is
+Denote the exterior of $S$ by $E$ and its interior by $I$.
+Both $E$ and $I$ are taken to be \sl open \rm sets, so that $\rr3$ is the disjoint union